McGranahanLab/Noncoding_drivers_Nextflow/README.md

-If analysis of genomic regions with [DIGdriver](https://github.com/maxwellsh/DIGDriver) is requested, then a file matching [DIGdriver](https://github.com/maxwellsh/DIGDriver) models to the tumor subtypes under considereations and a `element_data.h5` file needed for [DIGdriver](https://github.com/maxwellsh/DIGDriver) training.
+If analysis of genomic regions with [DIGdriver](https://github.com/maxwellsh/DIGDriver) is requested, then a file matching [DIGdriver](https://github.com/maxwellsh/DIGDriver) models to the tumour subtypes under considereations and a `element_data.h5` file needed for [DIGdriver](https://github.com/maxwellsh/DIGDriver) training.
 - `digdriver_models_inventory`: a path to the inventory file, i.e.
 `'data/inventory/inventory_digdriver_models.csv'`.
-The table links together cohorts of tumor subtypes and [DIGdriver](https://github.com/maxwellsh/DIGDriver) models to be used for their analysis.
+The table links together cohorts of tumour subtypes and [DIGdriver](https://github.com/maxwellsh/DIGDriver) models to be used for their analysis.
 - `digdriver_elements`: a path to `element_data.h5` used internally by
 [DIGdriver](https://github.com/maxwellsh/DIGDriver).
 The file can be downloaded